Banished (PC) Review

 The graphics look nice, it’s not outstanding, but that’s not the point of the game.
 It does look very good though.
 It’s fun to watch people go throughout your town as they go to work and live life in your village.

-It doesn't look like the most amazing game graphically, but it has a nice art style that I really like and it looks good, but not mind-blowing or cutting edge like a AAA game.
+It doesn't look like the most amazing game graphically, but it has a nice art style that I really like and it looks good, but not mind-blowing or cutting edge like a game from a triple-A publisher.

 The user interface is really easy to use and you can customize so you can choose what you want to see.
-You can see everything, out it's have the bare minimum but it's very convenient to keep track of everything going on in your village.
+You can see everything, out it has the bare minimum but it's very convenient to keep track of everything going on in your village.

-The music for the game’s soundtrack is also very well done and it sounds very nice.. the soundttrac has very pleasant music and it's very soothing, and I like the music, but it does get a little repetative, but it's all very pleasant to listen to.
+The music for the game’s soundtrack is also very well done and it sounds very nice.. the soundtrack has very pleasant music and it's very soothing, and I like the music, but it does get a little repetitive, but it's all very pleasant to listen to.

 Banished Gameplay Trailer: